chrisrhymes/bulma-clean-theme/docs/products/product-pages.md

 ## Products Directory

-Start by creating a `_products` directory to hold your product pages.
+The default collection name for products is `products`, so create a `_products` directory to hold your product pages.

+## Custom Collection Directory

+You can override the default and create a folder with your own collection name.
+For example, using a collection of `books` would require you to create a folder called `_books`.

 ## Product Pages